Adesh-more98/Visualizing-T20-World-Cup-Data/README.md

 I conducted an Exploratory Data Analysis on the men's 2022 T-20 World Cup.
 I got data from the official website and did cleaning and transformation.
 The dashboards contain analysis regarding batting and bowling statistics of the men's T-20 World Cup held in 2022.

-There are 4 dashboards:
+There are 4 dashboards:<br>
-Home: Contains the buttons that will help navigate to the other 3 dashboards.
+Home: Contains the buttons that will help navigate to the other 3 dashboards.<br>
-Overview: Gives overall summary, with number of wins based on toss decision and also a table containing all the matches.
+Overview: Gives overall summary, with number of wins based on toss decision and also a table containing all the matches.<br>
-Batting: Gives stats related to batting such as total runs, fours, sixes and also contains stats about the highest run scorer.
+Batting: Gives stats related to batting such as total runs, fours, sixes and also contains stats about the highest run scorer.<br>
-Bowling: Gives stats about bowling such as wickets, maidens, and economy rate and also has stats of the highest wicket-taker.
+Bowling: Gives stats about bowling such as wickets, maidens, and economy rate and also has stats of the highest wicket-taker.<br>

 I have also uploaded the dataset files in the repository, please feel free to use them.